decentralized-identity/didcomm-messaging/connections.md

 The exchange request message is used to communicate the DID document of the _invitee_ to the _inviter_ using the provisional service information present in the _invitation_ message.

+TODO: Clarify that provisioning is only needed if not using an already provisioned DID.

 The _invitee_ will provision a new DID according to the DID method spec.
 For a Peer DID, this involves creating a matching peer DID and key.
 The newly provisioned DID and DID Doc is presented in the exchange_request message as follows:

+TODO: Add clear details about signing the did_doc attachment.

 ##### Example